-- A. The performance halter class is required in the Open, Amateur and Youth divisions when halter classes are offered.
+A. The performance halter class is required in the Open, Amateur and Youth divisions when halter classes are offered.
 Only an all-age class will be held.
 Separate classes will be held for stallions, mares and geldings in the Open and Amateur divisions.
-Separate classes will be held for mares and geldings in the Youth division. - B. First and second place in the performance halter class will be eligible for Grand and Reserve in each sex division.
-The number of entries in the performance halter class count toward the total for each sex division in determining points for Grand and Reserve. - C. To be eligible to compete in the performance halter class, a Register of Merit in performance must be earned and recorded on the horse's record.
+Separate classes will be held for mares and geldings in the Youth division.

+B. First and second place in the performance halter class will be eligible for Grand and Reserve in each sex division.
+The number of entries in the performance halter class count toward the total for each sex division in determining points for Grand and Reserve.

+C. To be eligible to compete in the performance halter class, a Register of Merit in performance must be earned and recorded on the horse's record.
 Register of Merits in Showmanship at Halter and/or Western Parade will not apply in any division.
-Proof of Register of Merit must be provided to show management. - D. The Register of Merit applies to the horse.
-If the horse is transferred, the horse is eligible to compete with the new owner if the performance Register of Merit was earned in that particular division. - E. A horse may not show in the age division halter class and the performance halter class at the same show in a particular division.
+Proof of Register of Merit must be provided to show management.

+D. The Register of Merit applies to the horse.
+If the horse is transferred, the horse is eligible to compete with the new owner if the performance Register of Merit was earned in that particular division.

+E. A horse may not show in the age division halter class and the performance halter class at the same show in a particular division.

+F. To be eligible to compete in the performance halter class the horse must be shown in at least one performance class at the show they are entering in performance halter.